alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

       except Exception as e:
         logger.error(repr(e))
 ```
-We know already `self.provider.tool_config` is simply a Python dict.
+We know already `self.provider.tool_config` is a Python dict.
 Note, though, we have to call `int` on some values.
-We do this simply because we get all `tool_config` as `string` types from the UI SDK.
+We do this because we get all `tool_config` as `string` types from the UI SDK.
-So, we need to convert this to their expected types or even serialize more complex data. (that is enough for its step-by-step guide)
+So, we need to convert this to their expected types or even serialize more complex data.

 We retrieve and parse these values and use them in `tf.keras.utils.text_dataset_from_directory(...)`.
-This function loads our raw data into a dataset to be used by TensorFlow.
+This function loads the raw data into a dataset to be used by TensorFlow.
-Once we've successfully loaded them _as_ a `tf.Dataset`, we `.save(...)` them at distinct locations for our learning setup.
-Saving them as datasets allows us to use our data in a format optimized for TensorFlow and its training/execution.
+Once we successfully load them _as_ a `tf.Dataset`, we `.save(...)` them at distinct locations for our learning setup.
+Saving them as datasets allows for the use of the data in a format optimized for TensorFlow and its training/execution.
 As previously mentioned, we recommend the [companion piece](https://www.tensorflow.org/tutorials/keras/text_classification) provided by TensorFlow for details regarding TensorFlow's API.
 There are more insights regarding TensorFlow specifics, but it's too much to cover here.

-Now that our data can be retrieved and loaded, we will need some way to prepare it for our model and training.
+Now that we can retrieve and load the data, we need a way to prepare it for the model and training.

-### `PREVIEW` mode
+### `PREVIEW` Mode

-First, we put in our new `PREVIEW` mode code and functionality.
+First, we enter the new `PREVIEW` mode code and functionality.
 To better understand TensorFlow usage, please recheck the companion piece for a more detailed explanation of each line.
-_(NOTE: we will assume the reader is doing this or understands `keras` and `tensorflow` moving forward)_
 ****

 #### Function: `send_preview_data`